foamyesque/CC/Readme.md

 <h3>1.
 Directors</h3>

   The Directors are, broadly speaking, the ones in charge of Sufficient Velocity.
-They oversee the maintenance, operation, and policy of the forum, and judge appeals of both Supervisor Moderator decisions and others at their discretion.
+They oversee the maintenance, operation, and policy of the forum.

 <h3>2.
-Supervisor Moderators</h3>
+Magistrates</h3>

-  Supervisor Moderators provide policy guidance and judge appeals from the decisions of the Moderators.
+  Magistrates provide policy guidance and judge appeals from the decisions of the Moderators.
 They typically do not perform the same tasks as Moderators, but may do so if need arises.

 <h3>3.
 Moderators</h3>